MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Collecting-Information-About-Computers.md

 ## Listing Local Users and Owner

-Local general user information — number of licensed users, current number of users, and owner name — can be found with a selection of **Win32_OperatingSystem** class' properties.
+Local general user information — number of licensed users, current number of users, and owner name — can be found with a selection of **Win32_OperatingSystem** class properties.
 You can explicitly select the properties to display like this:

 ```powershell